Planning is the foundation that helps transform a spark of an idea into a compelling story.

 - Ending

-Here is a simple way to plan your novel’s plot:
+Here is a simple way to plan your story’s plot:

 - Plan the middle part first as it is easiest.
 You have to create conflict, tension, twist, climax, and move towards the resolution.
 There is a lot of scope in the middle part of the novel so it is best to plan its plot first with detailed specifications

-- Figure out the ending of the novel.
+- Figure out the ending of the story.
 The novel must end with conflict resolution

 - Plan the beginning.
 It is usually hard to write or even plan the beginning.
 You can skip it for now if you have no idea where and how to begin the novel and how to write a catchy introduction that will keep readers hooked.

-You can use a Squibler’s plot generator that comes with 500+ short story ideas that will do all the heavy lifting for you:
+If you want inspiration, you can use Squibler’s plot generator which comes with 500+ short story ideas that will do all the heavy lifting for you.

 Here are a few writing tips to plan the setting for your novel:

-- Figure out the place where the main characters spend the most time.
+- Figure out the place where the lead characters spend most of their time.

-- Plan for the location, climate, environment, geography, resources, time, and others.
+- Plan for the location, climate, environment, geography, technology, and time in your world.

 - Plan the farthest place your main character can go.